 Cleveland, Ohio 44195

-- The application will be reviewed and the student will be notified by September 1 as to whether an invitation to interview is extended or not.
+- September 10, 2021: Deadline for submitting application materials.
+All materials will be reviewed and students will be notified as to whether an invitation to interview is extended or not.

-- Final selection is based on a formal interview.
+- October 15, 2021: Interviews will be completed on or before this date.
+Note, final selection is based on a formal interview.

 - October 20, 2021: Offers of externship extended at noon.

 - October 24, 2021: Deadline for students to accept offers of externship

 - Ongoing: Supplemental offers may be extended to students if positions are not filled.
 Process closes on November 20, 2021.

 Inquiries regarding the application process may be directed to email@example.com.